Abddab/LearnData/README.md

 # LearnData :scientist: :computer: :books:
-Useful resources I used to learn data engineering, data analysis and data science
+Useful resources I used to learn data engineering, data analysis and data science.
+The list is updated on a regular basis.

 ## Data Engineering
 ### 1. Data Warehousing